skylight-hq/skylight.digital/pages/brand/writing/style.md

 ---
 layout: toolkit
 title: Style
 description: Our style guide helps define and inform the way we write.
-It strengthens our brand, gives us credibility, and separates us from competitors.
+It strengthens our brand, gives us credibility, and ensures consistency.
 These guidelines are also a critical resource for anyone at Skylight who creates and edits content.
 tags:
 permalink: /brand/writing/style/
 sidenav: brand_writing